Improve Reading Skills with Comic Books!

-Need more help?
+Need more help on how to improve reading skills with comic books?
 Here are a few online resources that can direct you toward comics and graphic novels that are written just for kids:

 - Graphic Novels: Read the Pictures – This Reading Rockets’ webpage includes reviews of books for children aged 3 through 12.
 These comics can be read independently or with a parent, and can help build reading comprehension skills.